dailydotdev/daily/arch/adr-001-app-infra.md

 ### Google Kubernetes Engine

-* Good, because it's an open source platform and available on every major provider
+* Good, because it's an open-source platform and available on every major provider
 * Good, because it's a very popular solution with lots of public knowledge
-* Good, because it's the current application infrastructure and it works great
+* Good, because it's the current application infrastructure, and it works great
 * Bad, because autoscaling is hard and requires manual monitoring
 * Bad, because there is no secured intercommunication out-of-the-box